EDUCBA

 Conclusion

-The AS statement in SQL helps in the creation of alternative names for tables and columns.
-These alternative names are also called as aliases.
-Aliases make the reference to the columns and tables easier as they provide a facility to refer those objects by an alternative name for a temporary basis in the scope of the query statement.
-Aliases prove helpful when the name of the tables is too big or not that meaningful.
+The AS statement in SQL helps create alternative names for tables and columns.
+Aliases make the reference to the columns and tables easier as they provide a facility to refer to those objects by an alternative name for a temporary basis in the scope of the query statement.
+Aliases prove helpful when the tables’ names are too big or meaningless.

 Recommended Articles